 Seventh and Eighth grade students attending Fort Atkinson Middle School can participate in various school athletics.
-Volleyball, basketball, and track are offered for girls; basketball, wrestling and track are offered for boys.
-Track and Wrestling are offered to 6th grade students as well.
+Volleyball, basketball, wrestling and track are offered.
+Track and Wrestling are offered to all students in grades 6-8.

-In addition, the Fort Atkinson Middle School has a forensics program, F.I.N.S/ Student Council, Show Choir, FFA, Shark Bytes staff, Tennis Club, Jazz Band, Art Club, yearbook staff, and other student opportunities.
+In addition, the Fort Atkinson Middle School has an Archery Club, Robotics Teams, History Day Club, F.I.N.S/ Student Council, Show Choir, FFA, Tennis Club, Jazz Band, Art Club, Yearbook, and other student opportunities.
 As noted in the list of course offerings, band, orchestra and choir are also available to Fort Atkinson Middle School students.